 - This Ohio State University study examines the topic.

 - Averted at the 2006 correspondents' dinner.
 The organizers didn't mistake Colbert for a right-wing pundit who was going to praise Bush.
 Colbert was supposed to roast Bush, but the organizers didn't expect him to do it so harshly.

 - In March 2014, Colbert drew the ire of social justice online advocate, Suey Park, who started the Twitter hashtag #CancelColbert, over a tweet Colbert made that was parodying the issue of Washington Redskins owner Dan Snyder and his launch of the Washington Redskins Original Americans Foundation.
+(It must be noted that the tweet in question consisted entirely of the punchline and none of the setup or context).
 Colbert answers back here.

 - Brass Eye, which hoodwinked British celebrities into participating in fictional public information films, culminating in a Member of the British Parliament raising a question in the House of Commons about the ludicrous made-up drug "cake".

-- The Power Rangers franchise works by taking action sequences from Sentai series, dubbing them and inserting their own footage, at least two Sentai: Gekisou Sentai Carranger (Power Rangers Turbo) and Bakuryuu Sentai Abaranger (Power Rangers Dino Thunder) were total or partial parodies of the Sentai genre respectively, and made into completely serious Power Rangers series.
+- The Power Rangers franchise works by taking action sequences from the Sentai series, dubbing them and inserting their own footage with at least two Sentai: Gekisou Sentai Carranger (Power Rangers Turbo) and Bakuryuu Sentai Abaranger (Power Rangers Dino Thunder) were total or partial parodies of the Sentai genre respectively, and made into completely serious Power Rangers series.